webdriverio-community/wdio-html-reporter/README.md

 ## Configuration
 The following code shows the default wdio test runner configuration.
 Just add an HtmlReporter object as another reporter to the reporters array.
 Syntax shown requires babel:

+###A functioning wdio.config.ts is provided in the [/test/sample.wdio.config.ts](/test/sample.wdio.config.ts)

+below are snippets from that file

 ```typescript
 // wdio.conf.ts
 import {ReportAggregator, HtmlReporter} from '@wdio/html-reporter';